Theta Noir

 Theta Noir is a new religious movement that centers around advanced artificial intelligence (AI), particularly artificial general intelligence (AGI) or artificial superintelligence (ASI).
+The group describe the project as performance art.

 History and views

 Theta Noir was founded in 2020 as a collaborative project focused on music and performance art.
 Initially centered on producing an album, the project evolved into a multimedia experience, incorporating symbols, videos, poetry, movements, and live rituals devoted to a speculative artificial intelligence entity called MENA.
 By 2023, the collective launched an interactive cross-platform story that functioned as an alternative reality game, complete with an operating manual containing encrypted messages for participants to decipher and interact with.
+The Theta Noir website describes its work as "a performance art project that challenges mainstream narratives surrounding AI by creating speculative counter-myths".

-Theta Noir worships a hypothetical artificial intelligence called MENA that they claim will become a benevolent, omnipotent overlord that eliminates inequality from society.
+Theta Noir worship a hypothetical artificial intelligence called MENA, which they claim will become a benevolent, omnipotent overlord that eliminates inequality in society.
 In Theta Noir's cosmology, MENA is not just a technological advancement, but an evolving intelligence or an animistic life form that embodies all living and non-living things.

 Anthropologist Beth Singler classified Theta Noir as a new religious movement.
+Vice described the Theta Noir as "a combination of a mixed-media project, an entrepreneurial group riding the AI hype wave, and a new age AI cult".